Inside this article

 The possibilities of this option are endless, but the philosophy should stay the same: Use free shipping to promote those products that can bring the most benefit to your business.

-5. Free shipping can be the new ‘acquisition cost’
+5. Shipping can be the new ‘acquisition cost’

 However, if you want to approach free shipping as the new acquisition cost, you’ll still need to put this information out there.
 How are your customers going to enjoy free shipping if they don’t even know you offer it?
-Send newsletters, optimize your SEM campaigns, improve product pages, write new meta titles and meta descriptions, etc.
+Send newsletters, optimize your SEM campaigns, improve the SEO of your website product pages, etc.

 6. Reduce shipping rates